Yankees vs. Orioles Player Props Betting Odds

-Oddsmakers have listed player props for Aaron Judge, Cedric Mullins and others when the New York Yankees host the Baltimore Orioles at Yankee Stadium on Wednesday at 7:05 PM ET.
+Player prop bet odds for Gleyber Torres, Cedric Mullins and others are listed when the New York Yankees host the Baltimore Orioles at Yankee Stadium on Thursday at 7:05 PM ET.

 Bet on this matchup or its props with DraftKings!